jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/3-quadratic-functions.md

 Quadratic functions (also called "quadratics") are functions like $f(x) = x^2 - 2x + 1$.
 In fact, every quadratic function can be written as $f(x) = ax^2 + bx + c$, where $a, b,$ and $c$ are constants.
 When $f$ is written this way, we say that it's in **general form**.

+## Zoom In

-We're going to study three "forms".
+We're going to study three "forms" - different ways of writing the same quadratic function.
 Every quadratic can be written in any of these forms.
 In this set of notes, we'll see how to transition from one form to another.

 | Vertex Form | General Form | Factored Form |
 |:-----------:|:------------:|:-------------:|